 And that’s where Baylor has the advantage.

 The Bears still have games against Texas Tech, No. 12 Oklahoma State, TCU and No. 24 Texas.
 If the Bears win out, they could nuzzle up right behind Florida State and Alabama and hope one slips up.
-While Ohio State and Stanford could play ranked teams in their conference title games, that's the same weekend the Bears play a (possibly) ranked Texas team.
+The Bears also have the advantage of not playing a conference title game.

 Ohio State and Stanford need to beat each of their final opponents decisively to keep the voters on their side even if the computers start to sway Baylor's direction.
 Otherwise, it could be an interesting final few weeks.